0

 Shared Accommodation in Daegu

-Accommodation in Daegu is provided in a historic building in a very central location of Daegu, at walking distance from the language school and the city's main shopping and entertainment areas.
+Accommodation in Daegu is offered in a historic building in a very central location of Daegu, at walking distance from the language school and the city's main shopping and entertainment areas.

 The building has 2 apartments for 6-share and 2 apartments for twin share (one bunk bed).
 In the case of accommodation in twin or dorm rooms, we try to separate by gender; however, this is not always possible and cannot be guaranteed.
 It is exclusively used for World Unite! participants.
 Each apartment has its own en-suit shower with toilet and kitchenette with fridge.
 Every resident has access of a private locker for their valuables.
 Each apartment also has its own washing machine.